kongo2002/monodeps/README.md

 that are explicitly listed in the `Depsfile`.

+### Service discovery

+In order to know what directories are build units, *monodeps* will determine which folders are potential "service roots".
+By default, every folder that contains a `Depsfile` will be considered a "service".

+Moreover you can toggle via `--makefile` and `--justfile` to also consider every folder that contains either a `Makefile` or `justfile` as service roots respectively.
+Of course, in that case you are solely relying on the auto-discovery feature to determine dependencies.

 ## Installation

 Go to the [releases page][releases], expand the list of assets and download a